-The market value of Queensland Treasury Corporation (QTC) loans at 30 June 2018 was \$17,606 million (2017: \$17,767 million).

-The market value of QTC loans is the price that the notional underlying bonds and instruments funding the loan could be bought for at balance date as advised by the QTC.
+The fair value of Queensland Treasury Corporation (QTC) loans at 30 June 2019 was \$18,912 million (2018: \$17,606 million).
+The fair value of QTC loans is the price that the notional underlying bonds and instruments funding the loan could be bought for at balance date as advised by the QTC.
 This is classified as level 2 in the fair value measurements hierarchy.

-The Group does not anticipate it will make loan repayments in the next 12 months (2017: Nil).
+The Group does not anticipate it will make loan repayments in the next 12 months (2018: Nil).
 There is no obligation to make repayments under current loan arrangements with the QTC.